Information for families with children in Year 10

 Will children be social distancing?

-Children will have a staggered arrival to the school and there will also be a staggered end to the day.
+Children will use different entrances/exits to the school and there will also be a staggered start/end to the day.

 In shared areas, such as toilets, some sinks will be closed off to make sure people are distanced from each other.